-If you and your doctor decide that your attendance at work will be affected (or if a family member needs leave to care for you), your doctor will need to complete forms documenting it for your job.
-At a minimum, official records-which must come from your doctor-will include the date the health condition began, how long it is expected to last, and appropriate medical facts about the serious nature of the diagnosis.
-If you do not provide information as requested according to deadlines, your employer may deny your FMLA request, leaving your job vulnerable.
+If you and your doctor decide that your attendance at work will be affected (or if a family member needs leave to care for you), your doctor will need to complete forms documenting it.
+At a minimum, official records-which must come fromyour doctor-will include the date the health condition began, how long it is expected to last, and appropriate medical facts about the serious nature of the diagnosis.
+If you do not provide information as requested according to deadlines, your employer has the right to deny your FMLA request, leaving your job vulnerable.